-Major General Malcolm Smith Mercer, CB was born on the Peel – York County boundary on 17 September 1859.
+Major General Malcolm Smith Mercer, CB was born on the Peel – York County boundary on 17 September 1859, son of Thomas Mercer and Mary Smith.
 His family were large landowners in Peel County.

 Malcolm Smith Mercer was raised in Delmer, near Tillsonburg, Upper Canada, and in St Catharines, where he attended the Collegiate Institute.
 He was at the University of Toronto from 1881 to 1885, graduating in philosophy.
 He entered Osgoode Hall in the latter year and graduated, near the middle of his class, three years later.
 Called to the Ontario bar in Michaelmas term, 1888, Mercer practised law in Toronto with Samuel Hugh Bradford; subsequent partners included Fernando Elwood Titus and John King, the father of William Lyon Mackenzie King.
 Although both Bradford and King served as instructors at Osgoode Hall, Mercer did not play an active public role in his profession.
 Nor did he marry.
 His private life was described in an obituary as “quiet and unobtrusive.
 He avoided publicity, moved little in society and in his legal practice preferred to keep his clients out of court, if he could.”